crazcalm/Hug-Reminder-app/README.md

 # Hug-Reminder-app
 A reminder system to help remind me to hug others.

+**Note**: This project is far from perfect, but it is good enough and I think I can live with that.

+## Yahoo Generate security token
+Follow instructions on this [page](https://help.yahoo.com/kb/SLN15241.html)

 ## Initialize database:
 ```
 cargo run --bin db-init